littlebusters/Resize-Artboard-to-Fit-Contents/README.md

-# Resize Artboard to Fit Contents for Adobe XD Plugin
+# Resize Artboard to Fit Contents for Adobe XD

 Resize the artboard to fit the boundary of Contents in the artboard in Adobe DX. (like a "Resize to Fit" in Sketch.app)